Tom Griffiths (historian): Personal life

-On Australia Day 2025, when asked to choose "an essential Australia Day read... crucial to understanding our culture and history", Griffiths selected Truth: the third pillar, (Note: By Raghuram Rajan, 2020.) and "Voice and Treaty", from the Uluru Statement from the Heart, to show the true history of the colonisation of Australia.
+On Australia Day 2025, when asked to choose "an essential Australia Day read... crucial to understanding our culture and history", Griffiths selected Truth: the third pillar, and "Voice and Treaty", from the Uluru Statement from the Heart, to show the true history of the colonisation of Australia.
 He also mentioned two poems by Indigenous poets: Natalie Harkin's "Archival-Poetics" and Ambelin Kwaymullina's "Living on Stolen Land", and a recently published work, Näku Dhäruk: The Bark Petitions, by historian Clare Wright.